ThomasSilloway/LevelUpLarry2DSS/README.md

    - TODO: Iron out a few issues with initial PR
    - TODO: Hook up an actual set of tiles from example content
  - Hook up twitch chat integration
+   - TODO: Save Auth token so only have to log in if auth token isn't valid
+   - TODO: Hook up loading UI for when logging into twitch

 Polish
  - Don't move camera until Larry gets to X percentage of the screen in either direction, so he can run back and forth without moving the camera.